eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 Variable: `ISSUER_ACCESS_CERTIFICATE_ALIAS`
 Description: Alias of the key-pair for signing metadata.
-Default value: `access-certificate`
+Default value: N/A

 Variable: `ISSUER_ACCESS_CERTIFICATE_PASSWORD`
 Description: Password of the key-pair for signing metadata.
-Default value: `access-certificate`
+Default value: N/A

 Variable: `ISSUER_KEYCLOAK_SERVER_URL`
 Description: URL of the Keycloak authorization server